Top 10 Vitamin C Serums Compared: L-Ascorbic Acid, THD, MAP (2026)

 US brand based in California.
 Sold direct and through Amazon.

-4. Drunk Elephant C-Firma Day Serum — Prestige Multi-Acid (Verdict: Best prestige multi-acid)
+4. Drunk Elephant C-Firma Fresh Day Serum — Prestige Multi-Acid (Verdict: Best prestige multi-acid, two-part mix)

-At $80 for 30 ml, it sits mid-prestige.
-The formula adds chronopeptide and a fruit-enzyme blend, which the brand markets as a sun-defense booster.
+At $80 for 28 ml, it sits mid-prestige and comes in a smaller bottle than the old formula.
+Ferulic acid, vitamin E, and a fruit-enzyme blend round out the mix, which the brand markets as a sun-defense booster.

 Brand HQ: Houston.
-Sold at Sephora and direct.
+Sold at Sephora, Ulta, and direct.

 5. Paula's Choice C15 Super Booster — Layering Booster (Verdict: Best layering booster)